The Rich Mythology and Megalithic Culture of the Ancient Berbers, Lords of the Desert

-While much of the Berber culture has been supressed over the years, in Tunisia, it is seeing somewhat of a revival .
-Ever since the 2011 ousting of dictator Zine El Abidine Ben Ali, who had enforced decades of language and culture suppresion in his pursuit of a united nation, interest in Berber culture has reemerged.
-Today, there are now more than twenty organizations actively promoting Berber culture and heritage.
+While much of the Berber culture has been suppressed over the years, in Tunisia it is seeing a revival .
+Ever since the 2011 ousting of dictator Zine El Abidine Ben Ali, who had enforced decades of language and cultural suppression in his pursuit of a united nation, interest in Berber culture has reemerged.
+Today, there are now more than 20 organizations actively promoting Berber culture and heritage.

 "LookLex Encyclopedia."
 Berber Religion. http://i-cias.com/e.o/berber.religion.htm

 "Amazigh, (Berber) the Indigenous Non-Arab Population of North Africa, and Their Language."
 Phoenicia. http://phoenicia.org/berber.html

 Thompson, Irene.
 "Berber Branch."
 About World Languages.
 2013. http://aboutworldlanguages.com/berber-branch

 "Berbers: The Empire without Borders."
 Berbers (Imazighen) of North Africa: Libya, Algeria & Morocco. https://www.temehu.com/imazighen/berbers.htm